What Happens To Inherited Assets in Divorce?

-As a general rule, most assets which are acquired during the course of marriage are added to the ‘matrimonial pot’ and divided equally upon divorce.
+As a general rule, most assets that are acquired during the course of the marriage are added to the ‘matrimonial pot’ and divided equally upon divorce.

-In other words, when considering division of the matrimonial pot, inherited wealth (considered ‘non-matrimonial property’) will be treated differently to assets acquired through work, property, investment and business endeavours during the course of the marriage (called ‘matrimonial property’).
+In other words, when considering the division of the matrimonial pot, inherited wealth (considered ‘non-matrimonial property’) will be treated differently to assets acquired through work, property, investment, and business endeavours during the course of the marriage (called ‘matrimonial property’) in any divorce settlement.

 Are inherited assets split upon divorce?